skx/bfcc/README.md

     $ go get github.com/skx/bfcc

-Once installed execute the compiler like so:
+Once installed execute the compiler like so to produce the default executable at `./a.out`:

     $ bfcc ./examples/mandelbrot.bf
-    $ time ./a.out
-    ..
-    real	0m1.177s
-    user	0m1.172s
-    sys	0m0.000s
-    $

 Rather than compile, then run, you can add `-run` to your invocation: